chipcleary/symfony_mailer_example/README.md

 ### Setting custom variables

-Twig variables are used to customize the contents of emails.
+Twig variables can be used to individualize the contents of emails.
 They can be used within mailer policies or, beyond the scope of this example, twig templates.

 To _create_ variables, edit the `build` function in 'YOURMODULEEmailBuilder.php'.